 Being an introvert and being a solo traveler are not mutually exclusive.

-Yes, solo travel may seem to be for those enormously confident extroverts who would naturally bound out into the world, but there are many, many solo travel introverts as well.
-In fact it may be that introverts actually outnumber the extroverts.
-But in the emails and comments I've received, it seems that introverts are also often hesitant to go solo.
+Solo travel may seem to be for those enormously confident extroverts who would naturally bound out into the world, but there are many, many solo travel introverts as well.
+In fact, it may be that introverts actually outnumber the extroverts.
+But in the emails and comments I’ve received, it seems that introverts are also often hesitant to go solo.
 They are concerned about being too alone.

-The important thing to note is that while the tips below will put you into social situations they are not permanent situations.
-They may last a day or an hour – it's up to you.
-I'm not suggesting that you live all your travels in an extroverted fashion.
+As an introvert, you will not want to be in social situations all the time.
+It’s important to note that while the tips below will put you into social situations they are not permanent situations.
+They may last a day or an hour, it’s up to you.
 After all, a solo travel introvert needs some time to her or himself as well.
 But for your social needs, here you go.

 - Book your accommodation according to how social you want to be.
 It’s not hard to book a hotel and keep to yourself but to book a place to stay that may introduce you to others takes a little thought.
 How social do you want to be?
 Perhaps an independently owned inn is right where you can have some interaction with the owners.
 Or maybe a B&B or hostel is better where you may have more interaction with other travelers as well.
 Get the details in advance.
 Some B&Bs actually operate like inns with separate breakfast tables rather than communal ones.
 If that’s what you want, great.
 If not, find another.

 - Try slow travel.
-If you stay at the same B&B, inn or hostel for a week rather than a couple of nights, you will find yourself entering a bit of a social scene.
-As you're seen again and again, people will naturally start talking with you.
-They'll be curious about you, your travels, what you did that day… It can make for pleasant chats of a few minutes or much more.
+If you stay at the same B&B, inn or hostel for a week rather than a couple of nights, you will find yourself entering into its social scene.
+As you’re seen again and again, people will naturally start talking with you.
+They’ll be curious about you, your travels, what you did that day and what you’re planning for the next.
+It can make for pleasant chats of a few minutes or a companion on a tour.